 Let’s face it.
 You’re probably pretty tired of getting bombarded with product messages packed full of features and details.
-Unfortunately, I can’t forget about insurance products altogether.
-But, I can tell you how they can help your clients.
+Unfortunately, you can’t forget about insurance products altogether.
+But, there are ways they can help your clients.

 If your client is looking to provide a legacy for their heirs, they may want to consider purchasing the Safe Returnsm fixed-indexed annuity with Inheritance Enhancersm guaranteed death benefit rider offered through Great American Life Insurance Company®.